etorreborre/registry/doc/generators.md

   | Variable Int Double -- a fixed part and a percentage of annual sales
 ```

-If we put the 2 constructors, `Gen Fixed` and `Gen Variable` in the registry, only the first one will be
+If we put the 2 constructors, `Gen Fixed` and `Gen Variable` in the registry, by default only the first one will be
 used to create a `Gen Salary` value.
-However we can do the following:
+So we need to be able to differentiate them by "tagging" them with a string:
 ```
+registry =
+     fun salaryGen
+  +: funTo @Gen (tag @"Fixed" Fixed)
+  +: funTo @Gen (tag @"Variable" Variable)
+  +: registry

-genSalary :: Gen Bool -> Gen (Tagged 1 Fixed) -> Gen (Tagged 2 Variable) -> Gen Salary
+salaryGen :: Gen (Tag "Fixed" Salary) -> Gen (Tag "Variable" Salary) -> Gen Salary salaryGen fixed variable = choice [unTag <$> fixed, unTag <$> variable]
-genSalary genBool
 ```

+Then the function, `salaryGen` gives us the choice between 2 tagged `Salary` values, generated with the two different constructors.

 #### Summary